 To get started in this series on Prayer and Fasting, you may want to read

-- Part 2 – Truthfully, Is Fasting Necessary for Christians Today? and
+- Part 2 – Should Christians Fast and Pray Today?

 - Part 3 – 10 Powerful Benefits of Fasting and Prayer.

 - Part 5 – How to Start a Fast and The Best Way to Break a Fast.

 If you are seeking a closer walk with God, then adding the discipline of fasting to your prayers will be powerful.
 Fasting isn’t mandatory for Christians today as Jesus never made it a command, however, fasting is a great discipline that will strengthen your Christian walk.

 I believe that fasting is an overlooked discipline today.
 Hey, I only started fasting within the last four years myself!
 But you know what?
 The spiritual discipline of fasting is very necessary today.
 Can you imagine if all our churches fasted, how God would pour out His Spirit and His presence on His people?